 Cornell must not take a substantial part in activities that carry on propaganda or otherwise

-attempt to influence legislation, including the publishing or distributing of statements) or any
+attempt to influence partisan legislation, including the publishing or distributing of statements or any

 political campaign on behalf of (or in opposition to) any candidate for public office.
 This is to

 stay consistent with 26 U.S.C. § 501(c)(3) and other relevant NY State Law.
+Educational and

+informational sessions that present topics in a nonpartisan manner remain eligible for funding.
+Under the

+GPSAFC, collaborations are allowed with external organizations that do not fall within the parameters

+stated above, such as labor unions or science and research policy organizations, provided that any funded

+activities remain nonpartisan and educational in nature.

-2. Any religious activities: The GPSAFC relies on the University definition of religious activities:
+2. Religious activities: The GPSAFC relies on the University definition of religious activities:

 “A practice or observance that includes moral or ethical beliefs as to what is right and wrong that